The Hayden Heritage Center

 (adopted Jan 2017)

 The Hayden museum started with the loan of the extensive Sullivan Rock Collection in the 1960's.
-The museum was originally housed in a room in the old Town Hall, however as the collections grew they ran out of room and had to move the collection to the basement.
-In 1968, the Denver & Rio Grande Railroad ceased passenger service to the area and in the 1970's they donated the empty Depot and the land to the Town of Hayden to be used as the Museum.
+The museum was originally housed in a room in the old Town Hall, however as the collections grew they ran out of space and had to move the collection to the basement.
+In 1968, the Denver & Rio Grande Railroad ceased passenger service to the area leaving the beautiful brick depot vacant.
+The Museum Board contacted the Railroad in the 1970's and were able to get the railroad to donate the empty Depot and the land to the Town of Hayden to be used as the Museum.

 Through the tireless efforts of Museum Board Members over the years, grants and funding were obtained (such as the Gates Foundation, Cyprus Energy, Town of Hayden, Routt County, Seneca Coal, Colorado Historical Society , and Norwest Bank of Steamboat as well as private donations) to repair the Depot which had set vacant for several years.